Incident management process, to transform crises into opportunities for continuous improvement

 To close an incident properly, the teams in charge of the process carry out a number of actions:

-- They take care to record all the details of the incident and the time spent on it. ☝️ This documentation is used to create a history that can be consulted to improve protocols in the future;
+- They take care to record all the details of the incident and the time spent on it. ☝️ This documentation is used to create a searchable history to improve incident management protocols;

 - inform the user of the resolution;